 Data Capture Events

-Efficiient and streamlined collection of geospatial data is critical to the success of any river restoration project.
+Efficient and streamlined collection of geospatial data is critical to the success of any river restoration project.
 QRiS was designed to make this process as easy as possible.

 There are several phases to a river restoration project, such as planning, implementation and monitoring.
-QRiS helps you collect data in each of these phases by organzing data into a series of data capture events.
+QRiS helps you collect data in each of these phases by organzing data into a series of data capture events (DCE).
 An event might be an afternoon spent mapping a reach of river, or a day spent surveying a restoration site.
 It might be a planning event or capturing an as-built design.
 Post implementation you might have one or more monitoring events and over time you might repeat this cycle with subsequent phases that repeat some or all of these.

 The central goal of QRiS is to help you capture the geospatial data that is appropriate for the phase of your project.
 There are suggested feature classes and attributes for each event type, but you can customize these to suit your needs.